jogwen/Recipes/cakes/gingerbread.rst

   trays around half way for a more even bake.
 - Leave for 10 minutes to solidify slightly before lifting out to finish cooling on a rack
-- Wait until completely cook before decorating
+- Wait until completely cool before decorating